-The two GFCI-protected AC outlets are used to plug in and power an AC load.
-It protects the user against hazardous electrical shocks.
+The two standard AC outlets are used to plug in and power an AC load.

-3.2 CSW1012 and CSW2012 Operation
+3.2 CMW1012 and CMW1512 Operation

-The CSW1012 and CSW2012 inverters use a front panel that contains a power/select button, a status indicator, a digital display for viewing system status, a remote port, a USB port, and a GFCI AC output receptacle.
+The CMW1012 and CMW1512 inverters use a front panel that contains a power/select button, a status indicator, a digital display for viewing system status, a remote port, a USB port, and a GFCI AC output receptacle.

-Turning the Inverter on and off
+Turning the Inverter ON/OFF

 The Power/Select button is used to turn the inverter on and off.
-To turn the unit on, press and hold the button for 1 second until you hear a "beep".
+To turn the unit on, press and hold the Power/Select button for 1 second until you hear a "beep".
 The digital display alternately shows the unit's measured battery voltage and AC output power, and the status indicator lights green.
-Press the power/select button to turn the unit off.
+Press the Power/Select button to turn the unit off.

-WARNING: The power/select button is not a power disconnect switch and will not remove the DC power from the inverter.
+WARNING: The Power/Select button is not a power disconnect switch, and does not remove the DC power from the inverter.
 Disconnect all power to the inverter before working on the inverter.